 Only in Transylvania the local parliament acknowledged (in 1568 and 1571) the co-existence of four denominations enjoying equal rights, namely the Catholics, Lutherans, Calvinists und Unitarians.
-This made it the only country in Europe, except Poland, where the Antitrinitarians (called Unitarians in this case) were tolerated in the XVI-th century.
+This made it the only country in Europe, except Poland, where the Antitrinitarians (called Unitarians in this case) were tolerated in the XVI-th century.28

-Having concluded our brief survey vis-à-vis the various assessments as well as different stages of development regarding tolerance in Europe, we shall now return to the analysis of the 1568 Edict of Torda, subsequently strengthened by the decision of the Transylvanian Diet in Marosvásárhely (Tîrgu Mureş in Romanian) in 1571.
+Let us therefore return to the analysis of the Edict of Torda, subsequently strengthened by the decision of the Diet in Marosvásárhely (Tîrgu Mureş in Romanian) in 1571.